ahmadabdul592/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 12-file_type writes a script that prints the type of the file named iamafile File 13-symbolic_link create a symbolic link to /bin/ls name __ls__ File 14-copy_html create a scrript that copies all the HTML file from the current directory, but only cop files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory
+File 100-lets_move create a script that moves all files beginning with an upper case letter to the directory /tmp/u